Insights View all

 Senior Interior Designer

-Danielle is a Certified Interior Designer and WELL Accredited Professional at LaBella Associates with a focus on K-12 and higher education projects.
+Danielle is a Certified Interior Designer, Accredited Learning Environmental Planner, and WELL Accredited Professional with a focus on K-12 and higher education projects.
 She recognizes trends in pedagogy that cross over from both markets and strives to create spaces that prepare learners for graduation and beyond.
-Danielle is passionate about designing learning environments that enhance student success, joy, and well-being and believes that the best designs stem from engaging with stakeholders early in the process to craft solutions that capture the clients’ visions and goals.
+Danielle is passionate about designing learning environments that enhance student success, joy, and well-being.
+She believes that the best designs stem from engaging with stakeholders early in the process to craft solutions that capture the clients’ visions and goals.